Saturday, 4 April 2020

 The train had dropped me at Forster Square station from Leeds from where I took a walk through the city centre by the Alhambra Theatre and National Science and Media Museum and then The Sir Titus Salt; a Wetherspoons pub.

-That was a lead to an education that would help me later in the day when I visited the town of Saltaire.
+That would lead to an education that would help me later in the day when I visited the town of Saltaire.
 I soon realised that Bradford was a hilly city as I climbed Morley Street and then Easby Road before heading even further uphill along Laisteridge Lane.

 Unfortunately, the gates to Park Avenue were locked but I managed to see inside where the pitch was with the perimeter wall still in place along with overgrown areas of terracing.
-The Main Stand and Dolls House changing rooms were long gone that divided the football and cricket grounds.
+The Main Stand and Doll's House changing rooms were long gone, which divided the football and cricket grounds.

 With an unlimited bus and rail pass at my disposal and all day to fill it I decided that I’d continue to Halifax but get out at Horsfall Stadium on the way.
-I took a ten minutes wander to Manchester Road from where a bus took me up the duel carriageway.
+I took a ten-minute wander to Manchester Road from where a bus took me up the dual carriageway.

-The pitch had a running track surrounding it with minimal spectator facilities round three sides apart from a small cover further down on the right.
-A large Main Stand dominated the scene built into the bank with lots of tip up seating.
+The pitch had a running track surrounding it with minimal spectator facilities around three sides apart from a small cover further down on the right.
+A large Main Stand dominated the scene built into the bank with lots of tip-up seating.

-Several portakabins and small buildings offered facilities for the football club including a clubhouse.
-Once I’d finished taking a few photos I returned to the same bus stop and took a ride into Halifax where my visit included getting access into The Shay.
+Several portacabins and small buildings offered facilities for the football club including a clubhouse.
+Once I’d finished taking a few photos I returned to the same bus stop and took a ride into Halifax where my visit included getting access to The Shay.

 No comments: